BasedHardware/Whomane/README.md

 ## Support

 For open-source support, please open an issue on GitHub.
-For commercial support, license inquiries, or any other questions, please contact us directly at [commercial@basedpin.com](mailto:commercial@basedpin.com).
+For commercial support, license inquiries, or any other questions, please contact us directly at [zach@everythingbagel.ai](mailto:zach@everythingbagel.ai).

 ## Disclaimer